shreyasgowda63/NS_3/src/traffic-control/doc/sjf.rst

 SjfQueueDisc implements a Shortest-Job-First (SJF) policy.
 The packet from the flow with the smallest flow size tag value is prioritized during dequeue.
-The internal queue data structure of SjfQueueDisc is PriorityQueue which sorts the packet based on the flow size tag value.
+The internal queue data structure of SjfQueueDisc is the priority queue (implemented by FlowSizePrioQueue) which sorts the packet based on the flow size tag value.
 The packet with the smallest flow size tag value is at the front of the queue and will be served first.
 Packets of the same flow size tag value will be sorted based on the First-In-First-Out (FIFO) policy.

 SJF is an ideal algorithm: it assumes that the source applications know the total flow size a priori and such information would be tagged to the packets prior transmission.